-If a Credit Event occurs with respect to a Reference Obligation and we determine through our quality control process that a breach of representations or warranties exists with respect to such Reference Obligation, related Notes that previously had their Class Principal Balances reduced as a result of being allocated Tranche Write-down Amounts may be entitled to have their Class Principal Balances increased to the extent of any resulting Tranche Write-up Amounts that are allocated to the related Class of Notes as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-up Amounts".
-However, as described under "Loan Acquisition Practices-Quality Control", we will not examine through our quality control process every Reference Obligation for which a Credit Event occurs and it is possible that Reference Obligations with Loan File or Underwriting Errors may go undetected despite being subjected to our quality control process.
+If a Credit Event occurs with respect to a Reference Obligation and we determine through our quality control process that a breach of representations or warranties exists with respect to such Reference Obligation, Notes that previously had their Class Principal Balances reduced as a result of being allocated Tranche Write-down Amounts may be entitled to have their Class Principal Balances increased to the extent of any resulting Tranche Write-up Amounts that are allocated to the related Class of Notes as described under "Description of the Notes -Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-up Amounts".
+However, as described under "Loan Acquisition Practices and Servicing Standards - Quality Control", we will not examine through our quality control process every Reference Obligation for which a Credit Event occurs and it is possible that Reference Obligations with Loan File or Underwriting Errors may go undetected despite being subjected to our quality control process.
 In addition, Holders of the Notes will have no right to direct us to perform a review of any Reference Obligation that becomes subject to a Credit Event.
-See "-Investors Have No Direct Right to Enforce Remedies" below.
-Furthermore, we will have the sole discretion to determine (i) whether to undertake such review, (ii) upon undertaking such review, whether we deem any Loan File or Underwriting Errors to exist, and (iii) upon concluding that a Loan File or Underwriting Error exists, whether to require the loan seller or servicer to repurchase the related Reference Obligation, agree to a full or partial indemnification of us in respect of the Reference

-Obligation, or pay a fee in lieu of repurchase in respect of the Reference Obligation or other remedy.
+See "- Investors Have No Direct Right to Enforce Remedies" below.
+Furthermore, we will have the sole discretion to determine (i) whether to undertake such review, (ii) upon undertaking such review, whether we deem any Loan File or Underwriting Errors to exist, and (iii) upon concluding that a Loan File or Underwriting Error exists, whether to require the loan seller or servicer to repurchase the related Reference Obligation, agree to a full or partial indemnification of us in respect of the Reference Obligation, or pay a fee in lieu of repurchase in respect of the Reference Obligation or other remedy.
 We note that only repurchases, indemnifications in full or fee payments in lieu of repurchases will result in Reference Obligations becoming subject to Reference Pool Removals; partial indemnifications will not result in Reference Pool Removals.

 It should be noted that we do not differentiate between the Reference Obligations and mortgage loans that are not in the Reference Pool in pursuing remedies and in determining which mortgage loans are reviewed pursuant to our quality control process.
 In addition, even if we were to determine that an Eligibility Defect exists with respect to a Reference Obligation, we cannot assure you that we will require the related loan seller or servicer to repurchase the related Reference Obligation or agree to a full indemnification or pay a fee in lieu of repurchase in respect thereof.
-Moreover, to the extent we do require any such action, we cannot assure you that the related loan seller or servicer will ultimately repurchase such Reference Obligation, agree to a full or partial indemnification or pay a fee in lieu of repurchase may result in such Reference Obligation not being subject to a Reference Pool Removal.
+Moreover, to the extent we do require any such action, we cannot assure you that the related loan seller or servicer will ultimately repurchase such Reference Obligation, agree to a full or partial indemnification or pay a fee in lieu of repurchase.
+The failure of the related loan seller or servicer to so repurchase, agree to a full indemnification or pay a fee in lieu of repurchase.
+The failure of the related loan seller representations and warranties will be subject to a Reference Pool Removal.
 Furthermore, certain loan seller representations and warranties will be subject to "sunset" upon satisfaction of specified performance and other conditions.
-See "Loan Acquisition Practices - Quality Control - Fannie Mae Quality Control and Process" in this Prospectus for a description of this feature.
+See "Loan Acquisition Practices and Servicing Standards - Quality Control - Fannie Mae Quality Control Policy and Process" in this Prospectus for a description of this feature.
 Investors in the Notes are encouraged to make their own determination as to the extent to which they place reliance on our limited loan review procedures.